JVariance/SvelteKit-x-Neutralino/README.md

-# SvelteKit-x-Neutralino
+# Note
+Please use https://github.com/neutralinojs/neutralinojs-minimal and follow the steps described there.

+## ~~SvelteKit-x-Neutralino~~

-This repo serves as a basic showcase for working with Neutralino and SvelteKit.
+~~This repo serves as a basic showcase for working with Neutralino and SvelteKit.~~

 # Build